JilinMen/jilinmen.github.io/_pages/about.md

 ---
 I am currently a Postdoctoral Researcher at the University of Alabama, supervised by [Dr. Hongxing Liu](https://geography.ua.edu/people/hongxing-liu/).
 I received my bachelor's and master's degrees from China University of Geosciences (Wuhan) in 2016 and 2019, respectively, and earned my Ph.D. from Wuhan University in 2023 , under the supervision of [Dr. Liqiao Tian](http://www.lmars.whu.edu.cn/prof_web/tianliqiao/researchTeam.html) and [Dr. Lian Feng](https://garslab.com/?page_id=8&lang=zh-hans).
 My research focuses on water quality variability in the context of climate change, integration of multi-source observations for aquatic environmental monitoring, cloud-based computation for rapid water quality mapping, and the application of big data analytics and deep learning.
 ## News
-- 2025.6.23 Our paper "An Optimal Strategy for Applying Combined Atmospheric Correction Approaches to Sentinel-2 MSI over Inland and Coastal Waters" has been published on IEEE Transactions on Geoscience and Remote Sensing
+- **2025.6.23** Our paper "An Optimal Strategy for Applying Combined Atmospheric Correction Approaches to Sentinel-2 MSI over Inland and Coastal Waters" was published on IEEE Transactions on Geoscience and Remote Sensing
-- 2025.6.15-2025.6.21 We finished the water quality survey at Saginaw Bay of Lake Huron
+- **2025.6.15-2025.6.21** We finished the water quality survey at Saginaw Bay of Lake Huron
-- 2025.5.28 Our reserach "Enhancing downwelling diffuse attenuation coefficient retrieval at 490 nm through a Neural network and water classification system" has been accepted by Geo-Spatial Information Science
+- **2025.5.28** Our reserach "Enhancing downwelling diffuse attenuation coefficient retrieval at 490 nm through a Neural network and water classification system" has been accepted by Geo-Spatial Information Science
+- **2025.5.28** Presented our GEE water quality tool at the CIROH Developers Conference

 ## Publications
 ### 2025